benjamindkilleen/artifice/log.md

 training can continue to fill out the difference.

 Also, be sure to not keep updating the background image?
 Something to consider.

+### Thoughts on padding:

+Reflection padding is resulting in possible better edge performance, but it could also be hurting the performance in those regions slightly.
+Something to consider.